He did not know that he had given someone the courage to face a lifetime. ~ narrative regarding Howard Roark after he spoke to the minor character

 But I don’t intend to review the author, just the book.

 The Fountainhead begins in 1922 when Howard Roark is expelled from a prestigious architecture school because he will not conform to classical norms.
 Roark is brilliant, but an uncompromising modernist.
 The novel is about his struggle against the “old school”.
 He is resisted, even black listed at every turn, but he never compromises.
-Meanwhile, a schoolmate, less talented Peter Keating, rises meteorically in the profession.
+Meanwhile, Peter Keating, a less talented schoolmate, rises meteorically in the profession.

 Howard has a love interest – and I just don’t even know what to say about that.
 I thought the female character in Atlas Shrugged had a ridiculous love life.
 This one, Dominique Francon, the daughter of a prestigious architect, is just…BIZARE, and really implausible in my opinion.